Deadly Kyoto fire: What we know

 HOW DID THE FIRE BREAK OUT?

-Local fire stations began receiving emergency calls around 10.30am (9.30am Singapore time) on Thursday morning (Jul 18), with people describing the sound of explosions at a building belonging to the Kyoto Animation production firm.
+Local fire stations began receiving emergency calls around 10:30am (0230 GMT) Thursday (Jul 19), with people describing the sound of explosions at a building belonging to the Kyoto Animation production firm.

 Police said a man was believed to have doused the building with a flammable substance that he set alight.